msramalho/msramalho/README.md

 _Call me Miguel._

-I believe in open-source as the best path for technology to advance, and that it should advanc towards social good.
+I believe in open-source as the best path for technology to advance, and that it should advance towards social good.

 Reach me on [LinkedIn](https://linkedin.com/in/msramalho) or [Twitter](https://twitter.com/SozinhoRamalho), and maybe check some of my recent projects: